The political pact for health is impossible

 Alternatives to the Pact for Health

 Faced with this very negative situation and assuming the feasibility of building a political pact for and for health as ruled out, it is essential to analyze other alternatives that allow us to address and, in the best of cases, contribute to solving all or part of the serious existing problems today.
 And we must start them up now, without delay, if we do not want the damage to worsen even more, become irreversible and put into serious risk to our public health system.
 Unless you want to adopt the strategy of “the worse the better” and prefer to wait until the problems have very important consequences on the well-being and personal and collective health, as well as in the quality and safety of the health care that citizens receive.
-If this type of situation is reached, the demands could acquire dramatic, even violent overtones.
+If this type of situation is reached, the demands might acquire dramatic, even violent overtones.

 “It is not correct to continue maintaining that professional and labor claims must necessarily be separated when reality shows that, at least in the current situation, they are absolutely intertwined”